 Introduce them to staff and volunteers so they build their network.
-Send them a thank you note with a summary of the impact the event had-the number of people who attended, a copy of the newspaper article, photos, etc. Help them learn something new.
+Send them a thank you note with a summary of the impact of the event-the number of people who attended, a copy of the newspaper article, photos, etc. Help them learn something new.

-Positive Experience = They may volunteer again
+Positive Experience = They may volunteer again.

-Negative Experience = They won't, and they will tell others.
+Negative Experience = They won't volunteer again and they will tell others about their experience.